Call it hyperbole. But don’t underestimate the size of the issue behind it.

 Importantly, many facts that are burned into memory (and not in memory due to elaborate memorization techniques), are not protectable.
 This permits employees to apply their years of experience to some work facts stored in memory in performing work for future employers.

 In the end, employers need to be resigned to the fact that California promotes employee mobility, and proving a trade secret case based only on information stored in a person’s memory is difficult.

 Please contact me directly if you have questions about trade secrets, inevitable disclosure, and issues pertaining to employee mobility.
 These issues present many nuanced areas of the law.
 I look forward to hearing from you.

-This entry was posted on Tuesday, May 29, 2018 and is filed under Resources & Self-Education, Internet Law News.
+This entry was posted on Tuesday, May 29, 2018 and is filed under Trademarks Copyrights and Trade Secrets, Internet Law News.